Celebration Cinema: Locations

 Studio C's corporate building is located in the Celebration North theater based in Grand Rapids, where three other Celebration theaters are also operated.
-Benton Harbor/St. Joseph, Lansing, Portage/Kalamazoo, Mount Pleasant, and Okemos are serviced by Celebration Cinemas as well.
+RiverTown Crossings and Lansing feature MOPIX Rear Window Technology for the deaf and hard of hearing, and most locations feature DLP Digital cinema by Christie.

-Celebration theaters in Grand Rapids, Lansing, and Portage have been fitted with IMAX theaters.
-The Celebration North theater is also fitted with an IMAX 70mm projector.
+Celebration theaters in Grand Rapids and Portage have been fitted with IMAX theaters, with the Celebration North theater also being fitted with an IMAX 70mm film projector.
+The Lansing location has been fitted with the chain's C Premium XL large-format auditorium.

-On November 14, 2008, Celebration Cinema announced that Studio 28 would close on November 23.
-Studio 28 opened in 1965 with just one screen.
-It quickly expanded and in 1988 it became the largest movie theater in the world with 20 screens.
-It remained the largest theater until 1995.
-At one point the theater brought in 1.7 million visitors per year.
-Before its closing, it had been about 25% of that amount.